 Marketing

-This graph shows the number of patients who attended their first-ever appointment in your account.
+This graph shows the number of new patient profiles created in your account, grouped by month.

 It includes: